 - Net interest income from Retail banking increased 4.8%, mainly as a result of the 12.1% increase in loan volumes in this segment.
 The Bank focused growth in the high end of this segment in order to focus on margins net of risks, especially considering that in 2015 economic growth slowed.
 As a result, the highest growing loan product was residential mortgage loans that have a lower yield compared to consumer loans.
 At the same time, the focus on high income earners also resulted in a reduction of the rate earned on consumer loans. - Net interest income from the Middle-market segment increased 14.5% in 2015, mainly as a result of the 10.3% increase in loans in this segment.
 This segment was of significant strategic focus in 2015 as the Bank increased business volumes in this segment both in lending and non-lending services. - Net interest income from Global corporate banking increased 18.8% in 2015 despite a 1.1% decrease in loan volumes.
 Loan yields in this segment improved as alternative sources of funds for Chilean corporates, especially from foreign sources, became more expensive.
-This segment also saw an improvement in cash management services that improved the funding mix. - Other net interest income consists mainly of net interest income from the available for sale investment portfolio and deposits in the Central Bank and the financial cost of supporting our cash position and investment portfolio for trading, the interest income from which is recognized as net income from financial operations and not interest income.
+This segment also saw an improvement in cash management services that improved the funding mix. - Other net interest income consists mainly of net interest income from the available-for-sale investment portfolio and deposits in the Central Bank and the financial cost of supporting our cash position and investment portfolio for trading, the interest income from which is recognized as net income from financial operations and not interest income.
 The result of the Bank's inflation gap is also included in this line.
-The net interest income included as "other" totaled a gain of Ch\$211,298 million in 2014 compared to a loss of Ch\$54,571 million in 2013.
-The higher gain in 2014 can be explained by the greater UF inflation in 2014 compared to previous periods and the greater UF gap in 2014.
-The lower variation of the UF gap resulted in Ch\$99,280 million less net interest income (See Item 5A-Impact of Inflation).
+The net interest income included as "other" totaled a gain of Ch\$66,815million in 2015 compared to a gain of Ch\$211,298 million in 2014.
+The gain in 2015 can be explained by the lower UF inflation in 2015 compared to the previous period and the greater UF gap in 2014.
+The lower variation of the UF gap resulted in Ch\$99,280 million less net interest income (See "Item 5A-Impact of Inflation").
 Other net interest income was also negatively affected by lower net interest income from the Bank's liquidity position, especially the portion denominated in U.S. dollars.
 This was mainly due to the low interest rate environment observed globally.
-The ALCO's net interest income derived from its liquidity portfolio, and excluding the impact of inflation, was Ch\$66,096 million in 2015 compared to Ch\$98,469 million in 2014.